 TB awareness raising

-TB awareness raising makes healthcare professionals and members of the public more alert to the epidemiology and clinical manifestations of TB.
+Raising awareness makes healthcare professionals and members of the public more alert of the epidemiology and the various clinical manifestations of TB.
+This is important because:

 Latent TB infection (LTBI)

-It is not feasible or cost-effective to screen an entire population for LTBI but screening for specific groups at high risk in the UK is recommended by the National Institute for Health and Care Excellence (NICE).
+It is not feasible or cost-effective to screen an entire population for LTBI but NICE recommends screening for specific high-risk groups in the UK.
 These groups include:

 - close contacts of patients with TB